 - Riverdance 2006 Pantages, La Cage Aux Folles LA ’84-85 Pantages,

-- Kirov Ballet ’03 S. Cal tour, Stars of the Russian Ballet ’98 California tour,
+- Kirov Ballet ’03 S. Cal tour, Stars of the Russian Ballet ’98 Cal. tour

 - Paris Opera Ballet ’95 /97, Cirque du Soleil’s Drallion

-This past August he worked with Baryshnikov for his performance at LA Music Center and recently treated Topol & the cast of Fiddler on the Roof & Dirty Dancing, (Pantages.)
 Please consider including Neuromuscular Massage Therapy into your busy schedule to maintain the joy of performing, the amount of staging you do can stress the body, leaving your muscles feeling tired & painful, eventually damaging fibers, interfering with your ability to be at your best on-stage.
-St. John Neuromuscular therapy is the most precise, comprehensive & deep soft tissue treatment available.
+St. John Neuromuscular therapy is the most precise, comprehensive & deep tissue soft tissue treatment available.
 Restore proper muscle length/strength, alleviate pain/ inflammation, enhance muscle tone, facilitate greater flexibility range of motion and promote rapid healing of injuries.
 Dance to your potential with fresh legs.

-Mitch Gries has worked with world class dancers, the ultimate athlete, (strength with grace.)
-He also has treated many athlete’s since 1977 including Wilt Chamberlain, professional tennis players and the USC Men’s Swim Team.
+Mitch Gries has worked with world-class dancers, the ultimate athlete, (strength with grace.)
+He also has treated many athletes from the NBA, NFL, professional tennis players, and the USC Men’s Swim Team.